The 4 Components of a Successful Content Strategy (+1 Bonus)

 2. Search terms with low search volume aren’t worth writing about.

-How Do You Build a Top 1% Content Marketing Strategy?
+So How Do You Build a Better Content Marketing Strategy?

 1. Awareness Content

 Awareness content, or top-of-funnel content, focuses on driving more visibility for your brand.
-These articles drive visitors to your site who are searching for themes that are no more than one degree removed from what you do as a business.
+These articles are about topics that are no more than one degree removed from what you do as a business.

-These topics won’t directly drive sales.
-However, these articles become valuable resources that other blogs link to as resources for their readers.
-These backlinks steer search authority back to your article, as well as each page that your article links to.
+This type of content won’t directly drive sales.
+However, these articles are valuable resources that other blogs link to and share with their readers.
+The backlinks you receive steer search authority back to your article, as well as each page that your article links to.

-Great content services understand that they can hire talented writers, train them to be grade-A researchers, and coach those writers to deliver a great version of these types of articles.
+Great content agencies understand that they can hire talented writers, train them to be grade-A researchers, and coach those writers to deliver a great version of these types of articles.

-The goal of these articles is to educate your readers, build site authority, and build brand awareness.
+The resulting articles will educate your readers, build site authority, and grow brand awareness.

 Some examples of Awareness Content from our blog:

-2. What is a Chief Content Officer (+ Why You Need One)
+2. What is a Chief Content Officer? (and Why Do You Need One?)

-More on how these articles indirectly drive sales here
+More on how blog articles indirectly drive sales here

 2. Thought Leadership Content

-When written effectively, your competitors will share these posts on social media and bookmark them for future reference, helping build your credibility as an influencer.
+When written effectively, people who work in your industry will share these posts on social media and bookmark them for future reference, helping build your credibility as an influencer.
+Your competitors might even share them!

-Many of these topics won’t have any search volume behind them.
-They fall into the category of “unknown, unknowns” — topics that people don’t know that they don’t know.
+Thought Leadership Content rarely drives traffic from search engines.
+The topics often fall into the category of “unknown unknowns” — topics that people don’t know that they don’t know.

 As a result, you’ll have to get creative with finding ways to push this content out to your readers.

-A few tactics that we’ve found effective in boosting the visibility of these content pieces:
+A few tactics that we’ve found effective in boosting the visibility of Thought Leadership Content:

-1. Invest in Facebook Ads and other forms of paid promotion to increase visibility
+• Invest in Facebook Ads and other forms of paid promotion

-2. Link to these articles in your Awareness Content pieces that you write
+• Link to these articles in your Awareness Content

-3. Answer questions on Quora that relate to the topic and include a link to your article
+• Answer questions on Quora or Reddit that relate to the topic and include a link to your article

-Thought leadership content increases the trust that others have in you as an expert and the perceived value that each piece of content on your site holds.
+Thought Leadership Content increases the trust that others have in you as an expert and the perceived value of each piece of content on your site.

 While Awareness Content increases your visibility, Thought Leadership Content proves that you know what you’re talking about.